 If you’re unsure of what products to use or which brush to wield, keep scrolling for five secrets for achieving the perfect blow dry at home.

-“Squeeze the water out of your hair to remove excess water.
+“Squeeze the water out of your hair to remove access water.
 Never rub the hair as this will damage the cuticle,” warns Wild.

 “Be sure to section your hair.
 Always start underneath using your brush and keep the nozzle pointing downwards.
 Make sure you dry the hair thoroughly before you take your next section,” advises Wild.

-If you’ve got fine hair, opt for a volumising mist, but if you’ve got a thicker mane, stick to a hair oil to nourish dry ends, suggests McMahon.
+If you’ve got fine hair, opt for a volumizing mist, but if you’ve got a thicker mane, stick to a hair oil to nourish dry ends, suggests McMahon.
 Just be aware of your product placement and the amount you use (minimal product for maximum effect), says Love.
 Work oil from mid-lengths to the ends to avoid limp, oily-looking locks.
-If you’re using volume-boosting products, it’s important to keep these towards the roots to create the most lift.
+If you’re using volume boosting products, it’s important to keep these towards the roots to create the most lift.